shaojiawei07/shaojiawei07.github.io/_pages/teaching.md

 ## Teaching assistant

-* 2023 Fasll: ELEC 6910C Information, Compression, and Learning.
+* 2023 Fall: ELEC 6910C Information, Compression, and Learning.
 * 2022 Fall: EESM 5900O Mobile Edge Computing and Edge AI.
 * 2022 Fall: ELEC 1010 Electronic and Information Technology.
 * 2022 Spring: ELEC 1200 A System View of Communications from Signals to Packets.